colemanfoley/chipotle-calorie-counter/README.md

 chipotle-calorie-counter
 ========================

-A simple app for counting calories in a Chipotle entree
+A simple app for counting calories in a Chipotle entree.